THE SUNDERLAND SITE - PAGE 008

 If any site visitor has in their possession some photographs of the above Sunderland ferries, indeed photographs of any Sunderland ferry, do consider providing them to the webmaster for inclusion here.

-Thanks to the 'Sunderland Tugs and Shipbuilding in pictures' site on 'Facebook', here is an image of Sir Walter Raine - from here.
+Thanks to the old 'Sunderland Tugs and Shipbuilding in pictures' site on 'Facebook', here is an image of Sir Walter Raine.

 And, thanks to a site visitor, an image of Sir Walter Raine said to date from 1934.
 I think that the image was originally ex Sunderland Echo & may have appeared in 'Canny Aad Sunlun ... a collection of images from that source.